JustWhatsTheData/justwhatsthedata.github.io/README.md

 JustWhatsTheData
 ============

-A directory of direct links for you to obtain your personal information from web services.
+A directory of information for you to acknowledge the amount of data that web services gather from you.
-This is a fork of [Just Get My Data](https://justgetmydata.com/)
+This is a fork of [Just Get My Data](https://justgetmydata.com/), focusing on data collected by web services.

 [![Crowdin](https://badges.crowdin.net/justwhatsthedata/localized.svg)](https://crowdin.com/project/justwhatsthedata)

 ## Building Locally

-Just Get My Data is built using [Jekyll](https://jekyllrb.com/) and is linted and validated using a mixture of Ruby and Node.js packages and scripts.
+Just Whats The Data is built using [Jekyll](https://jekyllrb.com/) and is linted and validated using a mixture of Ruby and Node.js packages and scripts.

 **Dependencies:**